Updated: April 2023

 E) Severe skin reactions

-Severe skin reactions have been reported quite frequently after covid vaccinations.
-Such reactions may be due to an immune response affecting blood vessels in the skin (eryhtema multiforme), or due to a vaccine-induced bleeding disorder (thrombotic thrombocytopenic purpura).
+Skin reactions have been reported quite frequently after covid vaccinations.
+They include various types of rashes and eczema, chronic hives, but also immune responses affecting blood vessels in the skin (vasculitis, eryhtema multiforme, or thrombotic thrombocytopenic purpura).

 F) Eye disorders and blindness

-Covid vaccines may lead to bleeding or inflammation in the eyes and, in severe cases, to blindness.
+Covid vaccines may lead to bleeding and inflammation in the eyes and, in severe cases, to retinal detachment and blindness.
 In the UK, several hundred cases of post-vaccination blindness have been reported.
-In the US, about 1,500 reports to the VAERS system mention post-vaccination blindness.
+In the US, about 2,500 reports to the VAERS system mention post-vaccination blindness.
+There are also reports of post-vaccination eye disorders affecting the eye lens (e.g. cataract), but the causality is currently less clear in these cases.

 G) Bell’s palsy (facial paralysis)